vincecampanale/blog/_posts/2017-01-10-symmetric-difference-of-multiple-arrays-part3.markdown

 That's it for Part 3!

-In [Part 4](), I'll walk you through my approach for applying `.reduce()` to the arguments array, sorting and filtering the results (removing duplicates), and outputting the final result.
+In [Part 4](), I'll walk you through applying `.reduce()` to the arguments array using our symmetric difference helper function, then sorting and filtering the results (removing duplicates).